image

 Using a product roadmap as an internal tool can help product managers plan the upcoming developments while keeping the sales and marketing teams aware about future improvements.
 The entire organization will be informed about the product strategy, which specific features are ready or being implemented, and what key releases are expected.

 An external or public product roadmap can entice investors and customers with new or improved functionality to an already great product.
 Even if you missed some features at launch, a product roadmap works as a promise of further development.
+You can create a single product roadmap for everyone or multiple roadmaps for different groups.
+But regardless of what you choose, always keep in mind the needs of each group:

 • A roadmap for developers should be task-oriented and full of technical specifications that could help to keep the team in sync and focused on the work you need from them.

-• roadmap for sales or customer facing teams should avoid the technical jargon and focus more on the value proposition of each planned improvement and how they can solve your customers’ problems.
+• A roadmap for sales or customer facing teams should avoid the technical jargon and focus more on the value proposition of each planned improvement and how they can solve your customers' problems.
 It should also keep them informed on the development process as they will have to convey that information to users and potential customers.

 • A roadmap for executives needs to be business-first.
 It should focus on business objectives, long-term goals, overarching planning, and team coordination.
 You may differentiate between C-suite executives.
 For example, a CTO may be more interested in the tech, while the CFO and CEO on the business-side strategic direction.